mytech-today-now/tools2025/readme.md

 <li><a href="https://chrome.google.com/webstore/detail/babelshelf/hagchccjngldonihokhncngknojhabgc" target="_blank" rel="noopener">Babelshelf</a> (chrome) - Highlight to save books from anywhere on the web</li>
 <li><a href="https://github.com/jhlyeung/rumin-web-clipper#rumin-web-clipper" target="_blank" rel="noopener">Rumin Web Clipper</a> (chrome) - Browser extension for <a href="https://getrumin.com" rel="nofollow noopener" target="_blank">Rumin</a> which allows you to save learnings from online resources. (<a href="https://chrome.google.com/webstore/detail/rumin/eboiffdknchlbeboepkadciilgmaojbj" rel="nofollow noopener" target="_blank">Chrome Web Store link</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/rumin/" rel="nofollow noopener" target="_blank">Firefox Add-on link</a>)</li>
 <li><a href="https://vimium.github.io/" target="_blank" rel="noopener">Vimium</a> - a Google Chrome extension which provides keyboard shortcuts for navigation and control in the spirit of the Vim editor</li>
+<li><a href="https://chromewebstore.google.com/detail/monochromate-the-best-gre/hafcajcllbjnoolpfngclfmmgpikdhlm?pli=1" target="_blank" rel="noopener">Monochromate - The Best Greyscale Extension</a> - Monochromate is a Google Chrome extension that converts any website into a greyscale image.
+It's the best greyscale extension for Chrome.</li>
 </ul>
 </li>
 <li><h4 id="browsers">Browsers</h4>